Dwight

 Continuous Improvement

-A prompt library isn't static—it's a living knowledge base that improves over time.
-Every iteration, every variation that produces better results, becomes part of your organizational intelligence.
+A prompt library isn't static — it's a living knowledge base that improves over time.
+To write better prompts worth saving, see our guide on advanced prompt engineering techniques.
+Every iteration, every variation that produces better results, becomes part of your personal toolkit.

 Think of it as compound interest for productivity: Each improvement builds on previous ones, and the value accelerates over time.